Inphinie/GTUI/README.md

 Within GTUI:
 - Gravity is an **entropic response** to information gradients.
 - The vacuum behaves as an **informational medium** with possible phases.
-- Variations in the gravitational constant G arise from differences in informational structure, not experimental error.
+- Variations in the gravitational constant $G$ arise from differences in informational structure, not experimental error.

 Black hole thermodynamics and molecular fluids share identical Ruppeiner curvature, reinforcing the view that **matter and spacetime are different organizations of the same informational substrate**.